open-telemetry/oteps/text/0035-opentelemetry-protocol.md

 #### gRPC Service Definition

-`Export` requests and responses are delivered using bidirectional gRPC streams.
+`Export` requests and responses are delivered using unary gRPC calls.

 This is OTLP over gRPC Service definition: